Neamar/KISS/qa-suite.md

 * [ ] With show app tags enabled, long press an app and add a tag.
 Tag is displayed
 * [ ] Search for the tag you just added, app is displayed and tag is highlighted
 * [ ] With show app tags disabled, long press an app and add a tag.
 Tag is not displayed
-* [ ] Search for the tag you just added, app is displayed without tags (TODO: does that make sense?)
+* [ ] Search for the tag you just added, the app is displayed without tags (TODO: does that make sense?)
 * [ ] With hide app icons disabled, app icons are displayed
 * [ ] With hide app icons enabled, app icons are not displayed (empty space)